limkaihin/Sentimental-analysis-system/README.md

 # Run tests

-- From the repo root with an active venv: py -m pytest -q to run the provided tests.
+- From the repo root with an active venv: python -m pytest -q to run the provided tests.

 # Troubleshooting

-- If “streamlit” or “pip” is not recognized, ensure the venv is activated and use py -m pip to install packages.
+- If “streamlit” or “pip” is not recognized, ensure the venv is activated and use python -m pip to install packages.

 - For plotting errors, confirm matplotlib is installed per requirements and rerun with --plot or --bar_chart.